Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Related Work

-\paragraph{Novel-View Synthesis} Novel-view synthesis aims to generate images of a scene from viewpoints not present in the input observations.
-Early approaches for novel view synthesis primarily relied on rendering from images, and depth-guided warping techniques \cite{eisemann2008floating, goesele2010ambient, chaurasia2011silhouette,Chaurasia:IBR:2013}.
-Learning-based methods have since been proposed for novel view synthesis using multiplane images \cite{flynn2019deepview, li2020crowdsampling, mildenhall2019local, srinivasan2019pushing} or voxel embeddings \cite{he2020deepvoxels++, lombardi2019neural}.
-More recently, neural radiance fields became the prevalent approach for novel view synthesis \cite{mildenhall2021nerf}.
-Since then, many variants focusing on more efficient scene representation have been proposed, such as low-rank factorized 4D grid scene representation \cite{chen2022tensorf}, sparse 3D voxel grids with spherical harmonics \cite{fridovich2022plenoxels}, additional non-linearity in grid values \cite{karnewar2022relu}, and directly optimized dense voxel grids \cite{sun2022direct}.
-Beyond static scene acceleration, research has expanded NeRFs to dynamic environments \cite{pumarola2021d, park2021nerfies, park2021hypernerf, li2021neural, fridovich2023k}, enabling relighting by scene decomposition \cite{boss2021nerd, zhang2021nerfactor, boss2021neural, srinivasan2021nerv}; improving the rendering of glossy surfaces via alternative radiance parameterizations \cite{verbin2022ref}, developing face-specific relighting methods \cite{sarkar2023litnerf}, while others proposed scene editing without re-training \cite{yuan2022nerf}.
-Real-time rendering has likewise become a key focus \cite{muller2022instant, yu2021plenoctrees, garbin2021fastnerf}, and recent work has moved toward alternative representations such as 3D Gaussian Splatting \cite{kerbl20233d}, which replaces implicit fields with explicit point-based primitives for real-time rendering.
-Subsequent work has further improved both rendering speed \cite{hanson2025speedy, ali2025elmgs, fan2024lightgaussian, girish2024eagles, niemeyer2024radsplat} and quality \cite{wang2024sg, liu2024atomgs, watanabe20253dgaborsplattingreconstruction}.
-Additional advances have extended Gaussian-based methods beyond basic rendering, such as incorporating subsurface scattering \cite{NEURIPS2024_dc72529d} and enabling real-time relighting of head avatars \cite{Saito_2024_CVPR}.
-In parallel, researchers have explored Gaussian-based surface reconstruction techniques \cite{yu2024gaussian, PGSR_Chen}, further broadening their applicability to geometry recovery tasks.
+\paragraph{Novel-View Synthesis} aims to generate images of a scene from viewpoints not present in the input observations.
+Early approaches relied on image-based rendering and depth-guided warping, later extended by learning-based approaches using multiplane images or voxel embeddings \cite{eisemann2008floating, goesele2010ambient, chaurasia2011silhouette, Chaurasia:IBR:2013, flynn2019deepview, he2020deepvoxels++, lombardi2019neural}.
+More recently, neural radiance fields became the prevalent approach for novel view synthesis, with subsequent work improving efficiency through alternative scene representations such as low-rank grids and sparse voxels \cite{mildenhall2021nerf, chen2022tensorf, fridovich2022plenoxels}.
+NeRFs have been extended to dynamic scenes and relightable representations \cite{pumarola2021d, park2021nerfies, park2021hypernerf, fridovich2023k, boss2021nerd, zhang2021nerfactor, boss2021neural, srinivasan2021nerv}, with further work addressing view-dependent appearance, faces, and scene editing \cite{verbin2022ref, sarkar2023litnerf, yuan2022nerf}.
+Real-time rendering has likewise become a key focus \cite{muller2022instant}, and recent work has moved toward alternative representations such as 3D Gaussian Splatting \cite{kerbl20233d}, which replaces implicit fields with explicit point-based primitives for real-time rendering.
+Subsequent work has further improved rendering speed and quality \cite{fan2024lightgaussian, girish2024eagles, wang2024sg, liu2024atomgs} and extended Gaussian-based methods beyond basic rendering, including subsurface scattering and real-time relighting \cite{NEURIPS2024_dc72529d, Saito_2024_CVPR}, as well as surface reconstruction for geometry recovery \cite{yu2024gaussian, PGSR_Chen}.